olrafa/nodal-point/README.md

 A tennis game simulator to run from the terminal, where users only watch the outcome of each point.
 The idea is vaguely inspired by the vintage football game [Elifoot](https://www.elifoot.com/site/).

-The name and ranking of players are hardcoded, based on WTA and ATP rankings as of April 24th, 2023.
-We pick any random two out of the top 16 to play.
+The name and ranking of players are scraped from WTA and ATP websites.
+We filter the top 16 to be selectable to play.

 Nodal point is the "Sweetspot" of a tennis racket, also known as Node ([source](https://www.tennis-warehouse.com/learning_center/gear_guides/racquet_and_string_terms.html)).